DAICers/docs-1/docs/dymension-litepaper/index.md

 ## Home of the RollApps

 Present day blockchains operate as shared bandwidth systems which impede the growth of decentralized applications.
 Dymension disaggregates resource consumption by introducing a multi-layer blockchain protocol with robust tooling for building and deploying permission-less application-specific rollups.
 Dymension is akin to a hub and factory for such applications, which are referred to as RollApps.
 In this document we examine the technological, economic and social aspects of the Dymension protocol.
-Furthermore, we present the grand vision for dymension, the modular architecture of its design and a high level overview of Dymension’s prominent core concepts.
+Furthermore, we present the grand vision for Dymension, the modular architecture of its design and a high level overview of Dymension’s prominent core concepts.

 ### RollApp Development Kit (RDK)